AsrOneSdk/published-scripts/ARM Templates/End to End DR/README.md

 ## Solution overview and deployed resources

-Executing this script will deploy and trigger three Powershell Scripts of name "Enable-Replication", "FailoverAndReprotect", and "FailbackAndReprotect".
+Executing this template will deploy and trigger three Powershell Scripts of name "Enable-Replication", "FailoverAndReprotect", and "FailbackAndReprotect".
 After triggering, Azure VMs will go through the following sequence of events:

 - All the specified Azure VMs will get Protected by ASR (_Enable Protection_).
 - After they're successfully protected, the VMs will failover to the DR Region and then reprotected back to the source (_Failover and Reprotect_)